Tackling Phylloxera project

 The successful completion of the PEZ also included a strong communication and engagement program with Mornington Peninsula Wine, ongoing regulation and trialling of LAMP testing to provide a high level of confidence that the region is phylloxera free.

-The project has achieved unrestricted market access between the existing Western Victoria PEZ and the Mornington Peninsula.
-The Mornington Peninsula is protected by a control area Order which legislates the requirement for host materials entering the region to be under certification.
+The project achieved unrestricted market access between the existing Western Victoria PEZ and the Mornington Peninsula.
+The Mornington Peninsula is protected by a control area Order which legislates the requirement for host materials entering the region to be under permit or certification.
 This ensures that appropriate treatments such as cleaning and disinfestation are completed and prohibits high-risk hosts from entering.

 Development of LAMP in-field phylloxera diagnostics